-Mawa Gujiya – A crisp flaky pastry stuffed with sweet khoya or mawa, coconut and dry fruits.
-Gujia is a popular traditional North Indian sweet which is a must to make especially during the Holi festival.
-I bet you just can’t resist these golden crisp sweet beauties.
-Here is how to make best gujiya recipe step by step.
+Mawa Gujiya Recipe- A crisp flaky deep fried pastry stuffed with sweet khoya or mawa, coconut and dry fruits.
+A popular traditional North Indian sweet which is a must to make especially during the Holi festival.
+I bet you just can't resist these golden crisp sweet beauties.

 Gujiya is deep fried flour pastry with khoya, dry fruits and coconut stuffing within.
 Popular not only in UP, but they are widely made in Rajasthan, Madhya Pradesh and Bihar.

 Purukiya is the another name for gujia in Bihar, whereas ghughra in Gujarati and Mawa Karanji in Maharashtra.